-Your expected total cost may be higher or lower depending on your particular situation, the details of your case, and whether your choose to adjust status or go through consular processing.
+Your expected total cost may be higher or lower depending on your particular situation and whether you’re already in the country.

-If you’re a foreign citizen married to a citizen or permanent legal resident of the United States, your husband or wife can sponsor you to apply for a green card.
+If you’re married to a citizen or permanent legal resident of the United States, your husband or wife can sponsor your green card application.

-The United States government tries to help family members of military personnel, but the inherent complications accommodating a military schedule and deployments can make the process difficult.
+The inherent complications of accommodating a military schedule can make the marriage and fiancé visa process difficult.

-If the alien fiancé is lawfully present in the U.S. when you meet and fall in love, it might be the best idea in terms of your life circumstance to simply get married and apply for permanent residency while remaining in the U.S.
+If the alien fiancé is lawfully present in the U.S. when you meet and fall in love, you may want to simply get married and apply for permanent residency.